upstash/redis-py/README.md

 # Telemetry
-The sdk can collect the following anonymous telemetry:
+The SDK can collect the following anonymous telemetry:
   - the runtime (ex: `python@v.3.10.0`)
-  - the sdk or sdks you're using (ex: `upstash-redisy@development, upstash-ratelimit@v.0.1.0`)
+  - the SDK or SDKs you're using (ex: `upstash-redisy@development, upstash-ratelimit@v.0.1.0`)
   - the platform you're running on (ex: `AWS-lambda`)

 If you want to opt out, simply set `allow_telemetry` to `False` in the `Redis` constructor or the `from_env` class method.

+# Encoding
+Although Redis can store invalid JSON data, there might be problems with the deserialization.
+To avoid this, the Upstash REST proxy is capable of encoding the data as base64 on the server and then sending it to the client to be decoded.

+For very large data, this can add a few milliseconds in latency.
+So, if you're sure that your data is valid JSON, you can set `rest_encoding` to `False`.

 # Retry mechanism